OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

  the algorithm and cipher suites that they support also advertise their 'use' which can either be of type 'enc' for encryption or 'sig' for signing.

-These 'sig' keys and 'enc' key pairs are used in many places within the open banking ecosystem to encrypt or to sign data using the standards defined in [RFC 7519 JSON Web Token](https://tools.ietf.org/html/rfc7519) which should be read in detail by developers.
+These 'sig' keys and 'enc' key pairs are used in many places within the Open Finance ecosystem to encrypt or to sign data using the standards defined in [RFC 7519 JSON Web Token](https://tools.ietf.org/html/rfc7519) which should be read in detail by developers.